BenWard/twit.js/readme.md

 ### Method Names

-The idea is to map direct to Twitter's names, which currently means that method names are cumbersome. `/statuses/home_timeline` becomes 'statusesHomeTimeline()`.
+The idea is to map direct to Twitter's names, which currently means that method names are cumbersome. `/statuses/home_timeline` becomes `statusesHomeTimeline()`.
 I'm not a fan, but I also don't want to create a whole new Twitter API vocabulary.

 ### JSON